-1.5.2 Key Assumptions and Uncertainties
+1.5.3 Key Assumptions and Uncertainties

-The proposed Mine Site Development Envelope and surrounds have been subject to several investigations into terrestrial fauna including targeted studies for the Greater Bilby for the purpose of the PER.
+The Mine Site Development Envelope and surrounds have been subject to several investigations into terrestrial fauna including targeted studies for the Greater Bilby for the purpose of the PER.
 It is assumed that investigations and studies undertaken for the PER and management plans that have been developed have adequately:

-- Mapped potential Bilby habitat within the Mine Site Development Envelope and immediate surrounds. - Determined areas within the Mine Site Development Envelope where project activities will have minimal impact upon Bilby habitat and thus Bilby populations. - Calculated total area of potential habitat loss (permanent, long term and short term) without critically impacting upon Bilby populations.
+- Mapped potential habitat within the Mine Site Development Envelope and immediate surrounds. - Determined areas within the Mine Site Development Envelope where project activities will have minimal impact upon conservation significant fauna habitat and thus populations. - Calculated total area of potential habitat loss (permanent, long term and short term).

-Sheffield has taken the precautionary approach and made the assumption that all of the Mine Site Development Envelope has potential to provide habitat for the Greater Bilby at some point within the 47 year life of the project.
-The highly mobile nature of and non-selective landscape usage by the species makes it difficult to exclude areas within the Development Envelope from being potential habitat.
-It is recognised some areas will be preferable to others for use, but preferences are likely to be highly impacted by temporal changes to vegetation on a regional scale.
+Thunderbird has taken the precautionary approach and made the assumption that all of the Mine Site Development Envelope has potential to provide Greater Bilby and Dampier Peninsula Goanna habitat at some point within the 40+ year life of the Project.
+The highly mobile nature of the Greater Bilby and lack of knowledge of habitat preferences for the Dampier Peninsula Goanna makes it difficult to exclude areas within the Mine Site Development Envelope from being potential habitat.
+Some areas of the Development Envelope may be less preferred for use by the Greater Bilby based on substrate and absence or paucity of preferred food source plants.
+Preferences for the Greater Bilby are likely to be highly impacted by temporal changes to vegetation on a regional scale.

-1.5.3 Management Approach
+1.5.4 Management Approach

-The management approaches discussed in this document are based and developed around the mitigation hierarchy of avoid, minimise, rehabilitate and off-set to ensure impacts to the Greater Bilby have been avoided or reduced to as low as reasonably practicable.
+The management approaches discussed in this document are based and developed around the mitigation hierarchy of avoid, minimise, rehabilitate and off-set to ensure impacts to terrestrial fauna have been avoided or reduced to as low as reasonably practicable.